Peter-Chong/Dimension-Reduction-Visualization/README.md

 There are two main types of dimension reduction techniques.
 Either by choosing the most important features or combine the existing features to create new features.
 In this repository, we will be using the latter technique.
 This technique can further be broken down into two different methods, linear and non-linear (manifold learning).

-* **Linear:** This method transforms the data to a low dimension space as a linear combination of the original variables.
+* **Linear:** This method transforms the data to a low-dimension space as a linear combination of the original variables.
 This is applicable when the data is in a linear subspace and the original variables will be replaced by a smaller set of variables.
-* **Non-linear (manifold learning):** This method is applied when the original high dimensional data contains non-linear relationships.
-The lower dimensional representation of the data will be achieved while preserving the original distances between the data points.
+* **Non-linear (manifold learning):** This method is applied when the original high-dimensional data contains non-linear relationships.
+The lower-dimensional representation of the data will be achieved while preserving the original distances between the data points.

 ## [Principal Component Analysis (PCA)](https://nbviewer.jupyter.org/github/Peter-Chong/Dimension-Reduction-Visualization/blob/main/Algorithms/PCA.ipynb)